Roger Williams

-Williams was expelled by the Puritan leaders from the Massachusetts Bay Colony and established Providence Plantations in 1636 as a refuge offering what he termed "liberty of conscience".
-In 1638, he founded the First Baptist Church in America, in Providence.
-Williams studied the indigenous languages of New England and published the first book-length study of a native North American language in English.
+Initially a Puritan minister, his beliefs evolved and he questioned the authority of the Puritan church in enforcing religious conformity.
+He was expelled by the Puritan leaders from the Massachusetts Bay Colony, and he established Providence Plantations in 1636 as a refuge offering what he termed "liberty of conscience" making Rhode Island the first government in the Western world to guarantee religious freedom in its founding charter.
+His ideas on religious tolerance and civil government directly influenced the principles later enshrined in the First Amendment of the U.S. Constitution.
+He briefly became a Baptist, and in 1638 he founded the First Baptist Church in America in Providence.
+He then moved beyond organized religion, becoming a "seeker" who did not identify with any specific church.
+Williams studied the language of the New England Native Americans and published the first book-length study of it in English.